 |Dec.
 31||Jan.
 31|

-Every person required to collect the Hotel Occupancy Tax must file a report with the City of Austin Controllers office showing the consideration paid for all room occupancies in the preceding quarter, the amount of the tax collected on such occupancies, and the amount of permanent (30-day) and other exemptions granted.
+Every person required to collect the Hotel Occupancy Tax must file a report with the City of Austin Financial Services Department showing the consideration paid for all room occupancies in the preceding quarter, the amount of the tax collected on such occupancies, and the amount of permanent (30-day) and other exemptions granted.

 Hotels and taxpayers should review the State's online database to determine the exemption status of an organization or entity.
 In most cases, you will be able to determine if an organization or entity is exempt for City tax purposes in addition to determining State tax exemption status.
 If you have additional questions, please call the State Tax Assistance Section at 1-800-252-1385.